 |Other requirements||Applications from those offering alternative qualifications are welcome.
 Please see detailed information about alternative entry requirements here.
 Detailed alternative entry requirements are available for this course.|

-The four-year programme is divided across both institutions and is a unique and exciting opportunity for students interested in China and its culture.
-You will spend years one and four in Cardiff and years two and three in Beijing.
+The four-year programme is divided across both institutions and is a unique and exciting opportunity for students who are interested in learning about China and its culture.
+You will spend years one and four in Cardiff University and years two and three in Beijing Normal University.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2017/18 academic year.
 The final modules will be published by July 2017.

-Year one is spent in Cardiff University at the School of Modern Languages.
+Year one is spent at the School of Modern Languages, Cardiff University.